 At this point, I was supposed to leave and go to the 1000 Island Discovery Cruise at 1PM.
 However, it got cancelled due to weather.

 So what does a foodie do?
 Order another dish.
 I haven’t had much desserts in this trip other than the Maple Butter Tart, so I decided to go for dessert.

 Hazelnut is one of my favourite for chocolate so when I saw the Gjunduja Mousse with hazelnut, I wanted to try it.

 Website / Address: 68 Princess St, Kingston, Ontario K7L 1A5

 The Common Market

-My 2 day trip to Kingston ends here as I go back to the Delta Waterfront Hotel to pack, check-out and take the Via Rail back to Toronto!
+My 2 day trip in Kingston ends here as I go back to the Delta Waterfront Hotel to pack my bags, check-out and take the Via Rail back to Toronto!

-Hope this guide helps you decide on things to do, where to eat and stay in Kingston, Ontario!
-You can follow exactly what I did, or change them up to suit your preferences!
+You can follow exactly what I did, or change them up to suit your preferences.
 Either way, I’m sure you’ll have a great time like I did!

 This travel guide was made in partnership with Visit Kingston.
 As usual, all opinions/thoughts are 100% my own.